chaseruskin/verb/docs/src/starting/motivation.md

 By using the drivers available through Vertex, for every new hardware design users must only focus on writing the model, not configuring the whole testbench.

 This framework attempts to decouple the functional and timing aspects of a hardware simulation.
 The functional model is written in software, while the exact timing of how to monitor and check the design under test is kept in HDL.
-This separation of layers allows each language to excel at what it is good at.
+This separation of layers allows each language to focus in how they are naturally used.

 ## Project Goals